-Then I jumped on an opportunity to travel the country for Pizza Hut doing promotions at concerts, wakeboarding competitions, massive festivals, etc. I highly recommend everyone take 6 months off and drive across this beautiful country.
+I then jumped on an opportunity to travel the country for Pizza Hut doing promotions at concerts, wakeboarding competitions, music festivals, etc. I highly recommend everyone take 6 months off and drive across this beautiful country.
 If you get paid, even better.

 Next was possibly my favorite job, developing new products for a variety of beer, wine and spirits companies.
 Such a fantastic group of account folks and creatives coming up with killer ideas everyday.
 A ton of growing up happened here and probably when I started to realize you need to be a Jack of all trades when it comes to this industry.

 I then moved to sunny San Diego for another agency gig that was equally exhaustive and educational.
 So many late nights in the search of creative perfection.
 Whew, after that I actually took a break from the industry and became an EMT.
 Yes, on my way to becoming a paramedic, but realized what I actually wanted was to use my experience for some good.
 Not just to make huge companies more money.

 During this time, I stumbled into my most meaningful job.
 Working at a non-profit that helps during the investigation and prosecution of child abuse cases.
 By far the most challenging job I’ve had, but also the most rewarding.
 We’ve grown from a one man (me) department to a full-service team of eight, executing over 1500 online/offline pieces annually, 50+ videos, websites, PSA’s and countless other projects.
 All to move the needle on an issue that is very rarely discussed.